 This example highlights a few pieces of functionality: fetching products from a Shopify store, filtering for those without images or descriptions, turning those products into task lists, and automatically emailing the employees responsible for those areas.
 Don't use Shopify?
 No problem, we connect to the storefront of your choosing.

-Parabola's generic API Import step makes it easy to pull in data from practically any web service.
-Connecting to Shopify is no different.
+Parabola's Shopify Import step makes it easy to pull in data from your Shopify store.

 Next we want to trim the list to only those products that are missing images and tags.
 To do this, we use the Row Filter, and specify which fields should be blank.
 Note that this will not work if all products are missing these fields, so hopefully at least some products have images and tags!

 In this example we want to divide the tasks into two groups: products that are missing images and products that are missing tags.
 To accomplish this we can use the If/Else step.
 This step creates a new column and fills in its value according to a set of rules you specify - it's pretty powerful!

 In this case we will use two If/Else step, one for each of the tasks that needs to be partitioned out.